 It’s all about relationship.
 And it’s fun!
 Even from a young age children are individuals, with their own preferences.
 For very young children, we can find this out from having a good relationship and handover with parents, asking what their child like to do, to sing, to eat.
 For those who are starting to point and talk, we can give them choices.

 It’s also good to know when they would like to eat, drink, sleep and use the toilet.
 At this age, children often function best when given opportunities for these necessities at a similar time each day.
-If your church service or group runs at a time lots of children would have lunch, why not invite parents to bring a pack lunch for them and eat it as part of your group time together?
+If your church service or group runs at a time lots of children would have lunch, why not invite parents to bring a packed lunch for them and eat it as part of your group time together?

 Although not essential, I’ve found it’s helpful to have an idea of what to expect from children developmentally, of course allowing for wide personal variations as we would with adults!
 Saying this, I always find children surprise me in their abilities!
 And remember, just because children can’t talk doesn’t mean they don’t understand or want to be involved.
 Imagine if we waited until children could talk before speaking with them!